heungheung/CafeSupremo/README.md

 This demo will also show how to work with Open Source tools in Oracle Developer Cloud Service for managing your software lifecycle as well as how to build, deploy and promote to different environments.
 With Continuous Integration and Delivery as core principles, this demo will illustrate how issues are tracked, managed and how to manage releases.

-This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus and SonarQube on OpenShift.
+This repository includes the instruction and pipeline definition for continuous delivery using Developer Cloud Service.
 On every pipeline execution, the code goes through the following steps:

 This demo showcases the following: